JoHoop/studip-dark-mode/README.md

 > StudIP is the campus management platform deployed at several German universities.

-Currently only works at the University of Bremen.
+Currently only works for:
+- University of Bremen
+- Carl von Ossietzky University Oldenburg

 Other universities can be supported by adding by their urls to the manifest.